raphaelvallat/pingouin/docs/index.rst

 Installation
 ============

-Pingouin is a Python 3 package and is currently tested for Python 3.5, 3.6 and 3.7.
-It will **not** work with Python 2.7.
+Pingouin is a Python 3 package and is currently tested for Python 3.6 and 3.7.
+Pingouin does not work with Python 2.7.

 The main dependencies of Pingouin are :